What's the Weakly Weekly Method for feeding plants?

 No change to water: 5mls per 1 litre water, every time you water.

 So that's what the Weakly Weekly Method is, why it works, and how to work it out no matter what fertiliser you use.
-And yes, it does reduce the risk of fertiliser burn.
-However there are other tips you can use to help protect plants while giving them what they need.
+However there are other tips you can use to help protect plants while giving them what they need...

 Pro tip #1.
 Top watering's best

-This method is not the only way to reduce the risk of fertiliser burn.
-Another pro tip whatever fertiliser or method you use, is to always top water.
-You need to water heavily enough that water freely pours out the drainage holes.
+One way to reduce the risk of fertiliser burn is to top water.Β You need to water heavily enough that water freely pours out the drainage holes and all the substrate gets saturated, top to bottom.

-This flushes out excess minerals the plant hasn't used since you last fertilised, helping prevent mineral salts building up, burning roots and changing the soil pH.
-This also helps force out old, stale air, replacing it with fresh air.
+A thorough top water flushes out excess minerals the plant hasn't used since you last fertilised, helping prevent mineral salts building up, burning roots and changing the soil pH.
+This also helps force out old, stale air, replacing it with fresh air.Β

-If you prefer to bottom water, replace at least one water every month or two with a good thorough top water to flush it out.
+If you prefer to bottom water, it's good to replace one water every month or two with a good thorough top water to flush everything out.
 Beware also of watering from a saucer or bottom reservoir all the time.
-Excess salts that do get flushed out, accumulate in the saucer underneath.
+Excess salts that do get flushed out, accumulate back in the saucer underneath.
 That's because water evaporates but mineral salts don't.

 So plants just end up absorbing higher and higher levels of salts every time you top-up the water in the saucer or reservoir.
 Best to fully tip out and replace the water if you prefer to water that way.